Talaween/mini-data-dashboard/README.md

 ## Getting Started

-First, run the development server:
+First, to run the development server:

+- Clone the repository
+- Navigate to the project directory
+- add a .env.local file with the following variables:

+    NEXT_PUBLIC_API_ENDPOINT=https://fakestoreapi.com

+- Install dependencies
+- Run the development server

 ```bash
 npm run dev